JuliaAstro/Transits.jl/README.md

 - [ ] benchmarks (recreate ALFM 20 plots)
 - [ ] look at simpson integrated light curve (ALFM 20)

-If you would like to contribute, feel free to open a [pull request](https://github.com/JuliaAstro/Transits.jl/pulls) or start a [discussion](https://github.com/JuliaAstro/Transits.jl/discussions) if you want to open discourse.
+If you would like to contribute, feel free to open a [pull request](https://github.com/JuliaAstro/Transits.jl/pulls).
+If you want to discuss something before contributing, head over to [discussions](https://github.com/JuliaAstro/Transits.jl/discussions) and join or open a new topic.

 ## Usage